Australian Conservatives

 Australian Conservatives was a conservative political party in Australia formed in 2017.
-It was led by Cory Bernardi, who had been elected to the Senate for the Liberal Party, but resigned citing disagreements with the Liberal/National Coalition, its policies and leadership under Malcolm Turnbull.
+It was led by Cory Bernardi, who had been elected to the Senate for the Liberal Party, but resigned citing disagreements with the Liberal–National Coalition, its policies and leadership under Malcolm Turnbull.

 The Family First Party and its two state parliamentarians, Dennis Hood and Robert Brokenshire, joined the Australian Conservatives.
 Brokenshire was not re-elected at the 2018 state election, and Hood left the Conservatives to join the Liberal Party, leaving Bernardi as the sole remaining member in federal parliament, whose term in the senate ran until 30 June 2022.
 In 2017, the leaders of the Victorian branch of the Australian Christians agreed to merge the Victorian branch with the Conservatives.

 Bernardi deregistered the party following the re-election of the Coalition Morrison government at the 2019 Australian federal election, citing a lack of political success and poor financial position.
+He later joined One Nation ahead of the 2026 state election.